hey friend,

 As my girls got older (and MUCH taller), their stuff got bigger.
 There just isn’t enough room in their cubbies anymore so things trickle out into the laundry side of the room.

-Also, we’re SO much busier now that the girls are older and involved in travel volleyball and school is a full-time deal (unlike pre-school when we built).
+Also, we are SO much busier now that the girls are older and do travel volleyball and school is a full-time deal (unlike pre-school when we built).

 The last thing on my mind after driving to volleyball practice or spending a weekend at a tournament is to clean our mudroom/laundry room.
-Not happening!
+It’s not happening!
+It’s literally never clean.

-It’s the hardest working area in our home and it’s just too cramped at this point to function well.
+It’s the hardest working area in our home, and it’s just too cramped at this point for it to function well.

-I will most likely separate my mudroom and laundry room we build our next home, but for now, I’ll find the beauty in the chaos that is our insanely busy life with teen/tween daughters.
+I will 99.9% separate my mudroom and laundry room when we build our next home, but for now, I’ll doing my best to find beauty in the chaos that is our insanely busy life with teenage daughters.

 This chaos is VERY evident in the way our mudroom/laundry room looks ALL.
 THE.
 TIME.

-When I built this house, I had no idea my little 5-year-old daughter would end up being 6′ tall by age 14 and wear size 11/12 shoes.
+When I built this house, I had no idea my little 5-year-old daughter would end up being over 6′ tall and wearing size 11/12 shoes.
 If I had known that, I would have made our shoe drawers much larger :).

-The moral of this long ‘story’ (a.k.a. blog post) … plan your home for now as well as the future.
+The moral of this long ‘story’ … plan your home for now and also for your family in the future.

 1. Christine says: